 Recently, Tech Superpowers CEO Michael Oh posted

-to his company’s Web site.
+some information to his company’s Web site.
 Tech Superpowers has been hired by Hancock and ComputerTown to provide technical services for the reborn Mac reseller.

 “To steal an Apple Store phrase, we’re providing the ‘Genius’: sales associate training, topnotch technical service personnel and field services that are all Mac all the way.”

 Tech Superpowers has been providing qualified service and support to Mac professionals for the past decade, according to Oh, and he’s offered a challenge to folks who may doubt his company’s ability.

 “For those that have had poor experiences with ComputerTown and especially their customer service, we ask for you to come by on or after July 21, see the products, but more importantly, ask the hard questions — Jim, his ComputerTown associates, and Tech Superpowers will have the answers as long as there are enough of us to go around,” said Oh.